mozilla-extensions/webcompat-addon/README.md

 1. Run `npm run test`
 2. Wait!

+### Run tests inside `mozilla-central`

+Tests located in `src/tests/` are not automatically started by the CI in this repo, but are meant as in-tree tests that run together with other Firefox tests.
+These tests are triggered when trying to land things via Phabricator, but manually running them is also possible.

+1. Export the sources to `mozilla-central` as explained above.
+2. Switch into your `mozilla-central` directory.
+3. Build the changed sources into Firefox by running `./mach build`.
+4. Run the test suite with `./mach mochitest browser/extensions/webcompat/`.

 ### Automatically check and adjust the code style

 As `mozilla-central` is now mostly auto-formatted with prettier, and the config for that is really slim, this repo follows these guidelines.
 To automatically check and adjust the code style,